Let us revisit Gotham City and delve into a tale that has a familiar face from the past giving the Dark Knight a stunning shock in a tale called…

 We then cut to the docks where a slightly-beaten up moving truck is speeding away in terror as three guys are trying to get away with a prized item that’s under Black Mask’s ownership.

 However, Batman is able to catch up to them.
-One of the thugs trys to fire a shotgun blast at him, but the Dark Knight to able to elude the shot.
+One of the thugs tries to fire a shotgun blast at him, but the Dark Knight to able to elude the shot.

 As the thugs regain their sight from the shattered windshield, they see that Batman was ready and had spikes placed in their path.
 After running over them, they start to lose control of the truck as they smack into some crates which causes their particular item to fall out.